You are currently viewing How to Make Cabinets, Drawers, & Closets Look Bigger When Selling a Home

-How to Make Cabinets, Drawers, and Closets Look Bigger When Selling Your Home
+How to Make Cabinets, Drawers, & Closets Look Bigger When Selling a Home

-Should I clean out all of the cabinets, drawers, and closets so they’ll look bigger when selling my home?
+Should closets be empty when selling my house?
+Should I clean out all of the cabinets and drawers so they’ll look bigger when selling my home?

 Ideally, the answer is yes — making these spaces as empty as possible will make them appear larger.
 Practically, however, this is darn near impossible for buyers who will continue to occupy their home while it’s on the market.